 Have you ever wondered, why certain songs just don't match, even though their beats perfectly align?

 Often this is the case, because they are in a different tonal key.
 Songs in incompatible keys simply sound dissonant when mixed together.

-Once you have determined the key of songs in your library, you can build playlists based on the keys (and other properties) of your tracks.
+Once you have determined the key of songs in your library, you can build playlists based on them (and other properties).
 The Open Key Notation will help you to find matching songs, even if you're not a professional musician.

 Here's how it works

 - Get the free beaTunes trial version for Windows or Mac and install it on your computer

 - Start beaTunes